Getting the perfect image quality

-You can set the headset positioning guide to appear automatically every time when you put on the headset.
+To quickly launch the guide, navigate to the Tools menu and open Headset positioning.
+Alternatively, navigate to the Headset tab and select Headset positioning guide.
+You also can set the headset positioning guide to appear automatically every time you put on the headset.
 Go to the Headset tab in Varjo Base and enable Automatic headset positioning.

 Carefully observe the thin lines in the four areas highlighted with blue circles.
 These are the intersections where the high-resolution focus area meets the lower-resolution peripheral area.
 When the headset is positioned correctly, the lines will appear continuous in all four areas.
 If the lines appear broken, blurred, or bent, try moving the headset to improve the image.

 After you have found the optimal position for the headset, make sure to adjust the headband so that the headset feels stable and stays in place.

-Varjo Base can smoothen the movement of virtual objects in your application by predicting their motion.
-If objects in your scene are moving erratically, navigate to the Headset tab and Motion Prediction.
+The Motion Prediction feature in Varjo Base can smoothen the movement of virtual objects in your application by predicting their motion.
+This can be helpful if some objects are moving erratically.

+To use Motion Prediction, navigate to the Headset tab and Motion Prediction.
 The default option is Enabled if supported, which enables the feature for those applications that support it.
-You can also enable or disable the feature for all applications.
+You can also Enable or Disable the feature for all applications.
+Note that in some cases, enabling Motion Prediction for applications that do not support it can cause unexpected visual effects.

 We recommend trying out the different options to find the one that works best for your application.

-Please note that enabling Motion Prediction may introduce a small loss in performance.
+Using Motion Prediction may introduce a small loss in performance.